Advanced Structural Materials and Systems (ASMS)

 Digital Concrete for Design and Construction of Bridge Infrastructure with Net-Zero Emissions

 To help achieve the ambitious goal of Net-Zero CO2 emissions by 2050, this large-scale multidisciplinary project aims at developing a detailed framework for design and construction of bridges with net-zero emissions.
 The project involves theoretical and numerical studies on alternative bridge designs using different construction materials and techniques.
 Specifically, the potential/suitability of materials with a low CO2 footprint and construction techniques involving reusable/digitally fabricated concrete formworks will be evaluated for bridge design and construction.
-The project also aims to develop criteria for assessing and quantifying CO2 neutrality and the performance of bridge structures.
+The project also aims to develop criteria for assessing and quantifying CO2 neutrality and the performance of bridge structures, and provide support tools for owners and engineers.

 Project Partners: